chirmstream/chirmstream/README.md

 - 👋 Hi, I’m @chirmstream
 - 👀 I’m interested in computer science, linux, automation, and robotics.
-- 🌱 I’m currently learning python, swift, and swiftui.
+- 🌱 I’m currently learning python, and docker.
-- 💞️ I’m looking to collaborate on many things, but most recentely would be an ios app.
+- 💞️ I’m looking to collaborate on many things, (too many ideas to pick one for now!)
 - 📫 How to reach me...
 Please send me an email at dextergbarney@gmail.com

 <!---